jamir-hossain/c-basics/README.md

 }
 ```

+---

-## Array and Pointers
+## Array and Pointer

-In C, arrays and pointers are closely related.
+In C, arrays and pointer are closely related.
 When an array is declared, its name represents the address of the first element, making it functionally similar to a pointer.
 However, arrays are not the same as pointers.
 Arrays have a fixed size and their names cannot be reassigned to point to different memory locations, while pointers are variables that can store any address.

 ### Key Points